 - Id: The id is the chaotic, unorganized part of our being that stores our instinctual drivers and needs, such as libido, pleasure and domination

 - Ego: The ego is that which regulates the id’s desires by remoulding them into the fabric of our lived daily lives.
-Hence, the id wants resources, the ego rationalises to work for said resources instead of just taking them, thereby maintaining a facade of social harmony in behaviour
+Hence, where the id wants resources, the ego rationalises ways of working for said resources instead of just taking them, thereby maintaining a facade of social harmony in behaviour

-- Superego: The superego is the part of us which abides to idealised rules, especially those of a collective cultural or familial nature
+- Superego: The superego is the part of us which abides by idealised rules, especially those of a collective cultural or familial nature